 VS1 = 1 X 10 = 10 volts

-Now as turns in S1 and S2 are equal, and also flux, so the voltage across S2 will be equal to S1.
+The number of turns in S1 and S2 is equal, and also the flux, so the voltage across S2 will be equal to S1.

-So the voltage across open circuit winding of the CT transformer here will be just 10 volts.
+So the voltage across the open-circuit winding of the CT transformer here will be just 10 volts.

 So, in this case, the open circuit winding S2 will not have any high voltage, and this winding can be kept open safely.